SaaS Compliance

 Zoho

-Zoho's broad suite offers potential for integrated HR and payroll functions, but specific research on its detailed compliance features for Indian statutory nuances like the 50% Basic rule in Tripura is limited.
-Its general business software focus may require careful validation for deep labour law adherence.
+Zoho's broad software suite offers potential for integrated HR and payroll, but specific details on its compliance features for the Indian market, particularly regarding the 50% Basic rule and F&F timelines, are not evident in the provided research.

 Special note for Tripura